DonSimo/movie/README.md

 # Movie List
-This application lists all films from [Studio Ghibli](http://www.ghibli.jp/), using the following REST API:
+This web application lists all  [Studio Ghibli](http://www.ghibli.jp/) productions, using the following REST API:
 * https://ghibliapi.herokuapp.com/

-This application serves a page on [localhost:8000/movies]().
-This page lists all movies from Ghibli API.
+Home page listing all movies from Ghibli API is accessible at :  [localhost:8000/movies]().

 ## Technical environment